 It is sobering when one happens to come across an internal job advertisement for a desired position and, upon applying receives a more than positive reception from his immediate management team but, for reasons too long winded and tedious to run through here, he is overlooked when, on the surface, he was unquestionably qualified.

-Selection criteria addressed near perfectly, he was told so.
+Selection criteria addressed near perfectly, they told him so.
 Resume content that almost perfectly met experience sought and nothing, not even a look in.
 No interview, omitted in the first round for seemingly no logical reason.

 Was there not sufficient management experience presented on the CV?
 Everyone thought so.